Pneumococcal 13-valent vaccine, diphtheria conjugate (By injection)

 - Mild skin rash

-- Pain, itching, burning, redness, swelling, or a lump under the skin where the shot was given
+- Pain, burning, redness, or swelling where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor